 - Cream sugar and butter together in a stand mixer (or a large bowl with a hand mixer) until light and fluffy.
 Add eggs and vanilla and mix to combine.

-- In a separate large bowl, whisk together flour, baking soda, and salt.
-Stir in 1/2 cup crushed conversation hearts.
+- In a separate large bowl, whisk together flour, baking powder, and salt.
+Stir in ½ cup crushed conversation hearts.

 - Slowly pour the flour mixture into the wet mixture, mixing on low all the time.
 Stop mixer when dough is just combined taking care not to over-mix.